Paddy Considine: Acting

 In 2011, Considine starred in a film adaptation of Joe Dunthorne's book Submarine, which Richard Ayoade wrote and directed.
 Also in 2011, Considine appeared as Porter Nash in the adaptation of the Ken Bruen novel Blitz, as well as starring as Jack Whicher in The Suspicions of Mr Whicher, written by Helen Edmundson and Neil McKay.
 In the same year, Considine was briefly reunited with one of his A Room for Romeo Brass co-stars, BAFTA-winning actress Vicky McClure.
 The two shared the screen in a television advert to promote "Films for Life Season".
 The ad was shot over two days in Spain.

 He has appeared in several music videos, most notably "God Put A Smile Upon Your Face" (2002) by Coldplay and Moloko's "Familiar Feeling" (2003), as well as the Arctic Monkeys track "Leave Before the Lights Come On" (2006), for which he wrote the video.

 Considine starred in The World's End, as one of the "Five Musketeers" reattempting an "epic" pub crawl.
 Considine previously worked with the cast and crew on Hot Fuzz (2007).
 The film was released in the United Kingdom on 19 July 2013, and the United States on 23 August 2013.
 In August 2015, Considine confirmed that he was writing the screenplay for the film Journeyman, in which he will also star.
 It is an adaptation of non-fiction novel The Years of the Locust by Jon Hotten, the true story of a sociopathic boxing promoter, Fat Rick Parker, and his doomed relationship with his naive fighter, Tim Anderson.
 Considine is also writing a film from a ghost story called The Leaning, with plans to direct both films.
 He will continue to work with Shane Meadows on King of the Gypsies, a biopic of bare-knuckle fighter Bartley Gorman, whom Considine met and became friends with whilst working as a photographer.
-In 2015, Considine was cast along Glenn Close, Gemma Arterton in the UK zombie film in The Girl with All the Gifts, based on the 2014 novel The Girl with All the Gifts by M. R. Carey.
+In 2015, Considine was cast along Glenn Close and Gemma Arterton in the UK zombie film in The Girl with All the Gifts, based on the 2014 novel The Girl with All the Gifts by M. R. Carey.

 In April 2017, Considine made his professional stage debut in The Ferryman at the Royal Court Theatre, ahead of a transfer to the Gielgud Theatre in the West End.
 The production transferred to the Bernard B. Jacobs Theatre on Broadway, beginning previews on 2 October 2018.
 The play, which went on to win four Tony Awards, closed on 7 July 2019.
-For his performance as Quinn Carney Considine gained nominations for best actor at both the Olivier Awards and The Tony Awards.
-In 2020, he portrayed Mr Martin in the HBO Mini-Series The Third Day alongside Jude Law.
+For his performance as Quinn Carney, Considine gained nominations for best actor at both the Olivier Awards and The Tony Awards.

+In 2020, he portrayed Mr Martin in the HBO miniseries The Third Day alongside Jude Law.
 In August 2022, Considine began appearing as King Viserys Targaryen in the Game of Thrones series prequel House of the Dragon.
 Considine will portray Brendan Ingle in the upcoming biographical sports drama Giant opposite Mena Massoud as Naseem Hamed.